Virginia Court Records

 - The individual must possess an order of nolle prosequi, a finding of not guilty, or a dismissal of the case.

-However, meeting these requirements is not equal to an automatic sealing or expungement of the criminal record.
+However, meeting these requirements does not automatically seal or expunge the criminal record.
 The presiding judge will weigh several factors before granting the petition, including whether:

 - The individual has prior convictions of felony offenses or misdemeanors;